Average But Inspired

 This post contains affiliate links.
 To read my full disclosure policy, click here.

-Because I painted a granite countertop, some of my prep work may have been different than will be required for those painting countertops made of different materials.
-In my experience, I believe that the key to painting a granite countertop is in the prep work and in the sealer.
+In my experience, the key to painting a granite countertop is in the prep work and in the sealer.
 Because of that, it’s important to pay special attention to these steps!

 I began by researching the Giani Marble Countertop Finish Kit, which includes everything you need to paint your countertops to look like marble.
 Giani, the manufacturer of this kit, has an awesome video about the painting process, and this video really got me intrigued.